kryptx/palmetto/README.md

 #### Endpoint: Palmetto Callback

 This endpoint will receive the authorization code, and is responsible for exchanging it for information from the PIP, and sending the user on to their business.
+At this step, BEFORE attempting to perform the code exchange, implementations should:

+* Validate a `state` value (provided by the server) which was sent to the authorize endpoint in the first redirect.
+* Validate that the Palmetto ID in the authorization header (provided by the user) has not changed since authorization began.

 ### Personal Identity Provider (PIP)